gagneurlab/AbSplice_analysis/README.md

 # AbSplice analysis

-Repository for the analyses done in the paper "Aberrant splicing across human tissues"
+Repository for the analyses done in the [publication](https://www.nature.com/articles/s41588-023-01373-3) "Aberrant splicing prediction across human tissues".

 # Folder Structure
 The project is setup as a snakemake pipeline.